CameronWD/Restful-Motoracing-API/README.md

 4. Security: The abstraction provided by ORMs also helps enhance security by reducing the risk of SQL injection attacks, as commands are parameterized, and strings aren't directly inserted into queries.

 For this project, SQLAlchemy has been selected as the ORM.
 It is popular among python developers due to its ease of use and expansive features.
-It allows developers to work with a database like it is a set of Python objects.
+It allows developers to work with a database as if it were a set of Python objects.
 ## Endpoints for Motor Racing API
 ### R5 - Document all endpoints for your API
 ### Login ('/login')